blekenbleu/OxyScope/README.md

 	- 3, instead of 2, data collection buckets?
 	- best pair may be non-adjacent
     - refactor getting data into processors, or move buckets?
-#### best 2 of 3 buckets
+- **best 2 of 3 buckets**
 	- first fill middle bucket
 	- ignore subsequent buckets with subset ranges
-- replace center by buckets with superset ranges
+	- replace middle by buckets with superset ranges
 	- pair buckets that combine for greater range
-	- that may require copying first or third bucket to middle
+		- may require copying first or third bucket to middle

 <hr>
 <b><i>Property folder changes from default WPF project for SimHub plugins</i></b>